vardhandongre/vardhandongre/README.md

 ### Hi there 👋
+I am Vardhan Dongre and you are viewing my github profile :)
+🔭 I’m currently working on
+- SLAM
+- 3D reconstruction and mapping
+- Sensor fusion
+- General Computer Vision

+📫 How to reach me: You can reach at my email: vdongre2@illinois.edu

 <!--
 **vardhandongre/vardhandongre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.